requiemcreatif/betflix-movie-app-ts/README.md

 The pages have proper URLs and navigation works as expected.
 You can use the back and forward button of the browser to navigate between pages, and reloading the current page works as expected.

+- Main page with Hero + Get Started Button (Link to Home)
-- Home (link to go back to the main page)
+- Home / MovieList (link to go back to the main page)
+- MovieDetails (Details for each movie with back button)
 - Logo (to go back Intro of the app)
 - Custom 404 (No movie found) + back button